 Whenever you visit anywhere in the world and you stay in a hotel, hostel or other accommodation, then it’s worth checking for Bed Bugs.
 To read about what you should do if you stay somewhere that has bed bugs read: Travel Tips: What to do if your hotel has Bed Bugs.
 Please note a bedbugs experience isn’t associated with the hotel above.

-Main attractions – Before heading to a destination we recommend doing a little research on things you’d like to see.
+- Main attractions – Before heading to a destination we recommend doing a little research on things you’d like to see.
 You may find some attractions are closed on certain days of the week, so look on their official website.
 By looking on the official website you may even get cheaper tickets.
 And a good tip is to visit attractions early if possible as you may then avoid the crowds.
+Look on sites such as GetYourGuide for tickets and attractions.

-Free tours – A good way to learn about a city is to go on a free tour.
+- Free tours – A good way to learn about a city is to go on a free tour.
 Such tours are not completely free though and the guides generally work for tips.
 To find free tours head to Google or another search engine, and search “destination + free tours”.
+You can also find some free walking tours on Civitatis.

 Many cities in Europe offer City Cards which often provide free or discounted access to many attractions, and sometimes free travel on public transport.
 If there are lots of things you want to do in the city, then this is a great way of saving money.
 You may find this acts as a motivator to see more, as you want to get your money’s worth.